“Organizational culture eats strategy for breakfast and dinner.” Peter Drucker

 Agile and culture

-Agile is intended to create a new culture.
+Agile is a mindset based on values and principles.
 Many agilists talk about being Agile instead of doing Agile.
-The challenge is that it is difficult to change one’s being.
-While trust and respect is a key value of Agile, it should be a key value for every approach.
+The challenge is what if your organization is not Agile?
+How does it become Agile?
+Changing people’s “being” is difficult.
+Part of an Agile culture is trust and respect.
+Wouldn’t any company, Agile or not, benefit from more trust and respect?
 The question isn’t if trust and respect is a good idea, it’s a question of how do you create it if the culture isn’t already demonstrating it.

 Lean and culture